bossworkshop/boss-ppsn-2024/call.md

 navorder: 4
 ---

 We invite authors/participants to submit new ideas, positional statements, and reviews/summaries/comments/techniques on Bayesian and surrogate-assisted search and optimisation.
 Accepted abstracts will be asked to provide a 15 minute talk with 5 minutes for questions.
-We have a very strong preference for in-person presentations and submissions should indicate their intention to attend in person when submitting.
+All presentations will be in-person and submissions are understood to indicate the authors intention to attend in person when submitting.

 We especially welcome submissions from early career researchers and PhD's.